Costa Rica Water- Is It Safe To Drink?

 You can always ask a local what their water source is.
 If it’s the A y A or well water, you can be pretty sure it’s safe.
 If there is a water tank you can have problems (this happens mostly in beach areas) because the water can become stagnant if not changed out frequently and properly.

-Costa Ricans will always tell you if the water is generally consumed safely by tourists.
+Costa Ricans will always tell you if their local water is generally consumed safely by tourists.
 The one thing Costa Ricans absolutely hate is when tourists have any sort of problem, no matter how minor, in the country.
 They will tell you the truth.

 Drinking Water Accessories You Can Take With You